openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 ===============================

-When learners complete a proctored exam, either by submitting their answers or when the time expires for the exam, proctoring data is uploaded to the third party proctoring service provider.
-This data is reviewed for adherence to edX's Online Proctoring Rules :ref:(ADD LINK), and when the review is complete, a Pass or Fail result is returned for each learner who took the exam as a proctored exam.
+When learners complete a proctored exam, either by submitting their answers or when the time expires for the exam, the proctoring session data is uploaded to the third party proctoring service provider.
+This data is reviewed for adherence to :ref:`edX's Online Proctoring Rules

-..
-Verify how course staff check proctoring results for students.
+<SFD_OnlineProctoringPolicy>`, and when the review is complete, a result is
+returned for each learner who took the exam as a proctored exam.

 When proctoring session results become available, course staff can download a report that lists proctoring results for learners in their course.
 For more